 I recently chaired an event hosted by Pearson College London’s Centre for Industry Engagement exploring why, after years of innovation and collaboration between educators and industrialists, soft skills remain such a tough nut to crack.

-Using the research from Pearson Plc’s The Future of Skills: Employment in 2030 report and the Pearson/CBI Education and Skills Survey as the springboard for discussion, the panel considered the challenges we face in an uncertain fast-changing global working environment and explored how we might meet them.
+Using the research from Nesta / Pearson Plc’s The Future of Skills: Employment in 2030 report and the Pearson / CBI Education and Skills Survey as the springboard for discussion, the panel considered the challenges we face in an uncertain fast-changing global working environment and explored how we might meet them.

 All panellists agreed on the centrality of consciously developing twenty first century employability skills at all levels of education.
 Whilst this is an area in which FE might be thought to be particularly strong, the CBI’s findings that employers are broadly more satisfied with skills development work carried out by external training providers than that provided by FE colleges and universities leaves no room for complacency and plenty of scope for improvement across the sector.
 Indeed it begs the question of whether either are offering courses which provide the level of flexibility and relevance to meet industry’s needs, a particular concern in the light of the new apprenticeship levy.